datsoftlyngby/dat2sem2020SpringBornholm/docs/Modul2/Week4-Frontend/jsp.md

 <% int leftAds = request.getParameter("articleId");%>
    ```
 ###  Reading session or request attributes
-Sending data from the serlet (Control) to the jsp page (View) is done by putting data on an attribute on either the request object or the session object.
-In the servlet it would be
+Sending data from the servlet (Control) to the JSP page (View) is done by putting data on an attribute on either the request object or the session object.
+In the servlet it would be:
 `request.getSession().setAttribute("demo", someDemoString)`

 and in the jsp page: